Sour Gas Transfer: Considerations Around Metal Hose Alloy Selection

 Beyond Mo, the greater the nickel (Ni) and chromium (Cr) content of the alloy, the better suited a hose will be for such environments.
 Of those alloys listed above, Hastelloy C-276 and Inconel 625 are the only high nickel alloys with nearly 60% Ni composition.

-As the elemental composition of media following through piping systems varies and there are other factors to consider—such as movement, temperature and pressure—it’s important to keep in mind that the information shared here is general in nature.
+As the elemental composition of media following through piping systems varies and there are other factors to consider—such as wall thickness, movement, temperature and pressure—it’s important to keep in mind that the information shared here is general in nature.
 Ultimately, piping system designers should be deciding which alloy is best for a particular application given their familiarity with these various inputs.

 Any questions, please contact us.